fpereiro/gotoB/tutorial.md

 - A js library (gotoв).
 - A js file containing the code of the application.

 Side note: all three files loaded above are all text files (the first being CSS, the last two being js).
-It is just text, interpreted in a certain way by the browser.
+Remember: they're all just text files, interpreted in a certain way by the browser.

 ### Step 1-3: create a js file to contain the code for the application